Blank Work Injury Claim Form Stock Photo

 It can be incredibly disheartening to receive a claim denial, but North Carolina state law requires that the denial must be accompanied by, at minimum, a form outlining the insurance carrier’s reasons for denying your claim.
 In addition, many denials come with a letter providing further details about the reasoning.
 This gives you a good place to start; bring the form or letter with you, along with any other documentation relating to your case, when you go to speak with a workers’ compensation lawyer.
 It is likely that you can request a hearing or file an appeal.

-If you have been injured on the job in Winston-Salem, if you are filing a workers’ compensation claim, if your claim has been denied or if you are considering an appeal, contact Lewis & Keller today.
+If you have been injured on the job in North Carolina, if you are filing a workers’ compensation claim, if your claim has been denied or if you are considering an appeal, contact Lewis & Keller today.
 We can assess your case, and walk you through your options and your next steps.
+Fill out our free case evaluation form to speak to a workers’ compensation attorney in North Carolina.